xAbdoATx/Itch-Sale-Sentry/README.md

 ## Acknowledgment

-Special thanks to [ShaigroRB](https://github.com/shaigrorb) for providing the data source and contributing to the project.
+Special thanks to [ShaigroRB](https://github.com/shaigrorb) for making the data source publicly accessible, enabling the project to track Itch.io items.

 ## Installation